-The Monetary Policy Rate has remained relatively stable in 2019 and 2020.
-The rate remained at 16% from 2019 until March 2020, when the Central Bank revised the policy rate downwards to 14.5%, and remained same for the rest of the year.
-In the earlier part of the period, the tight monetary policy stance of the Central Bank was largely informed by rising inflation trend beyond the upper limit of the medium-term target band of 8% (+/-2%), and contracting output levels following public health restrictions.
-Subsequently, it was determined by the adverse effects of the pandemic on public finances and growth.
+The monetary policy rate was mostly stable, as it remained unchanged at 14.5% until May 2021, when the Central Bank revised it downwards by 100 basis points to 13.5%.
+Thereafter, the policy rate was maintained until November 2021 when the rate was increased by 100 basis points to end the year at 14.5%.
+The tight monetary policy stance of the Central Bank was largely informed by the rising inflation trend beyond the upper limit of the medium-term target band of 8% (±2%), contracting output following public health restrictions, and the adverse effects of the COVID-19 pandemic on public finances.